Hole By Hole

 Hole 11: 525/497/470/455 – Par 5

 Back-to-back Par 5s are a rarity, but The Legacy’s back nine begins with that scenario.
-The elevated teeing area allows the golfer to see exactly what they half to accomplish.
+The elevated teeing area allows the golfer to see exactly what they have to accomplish.
 Hazard runs the length of the right side of number eleven.
 A penalizing fairway bunker on the left awaits the golfer trying to avoid the hazard.
 A well-placed tee shot really opens up the options for the uphill second shot.

 The long hitter may opt to go for the green in two.
 If this is to be done, they must carry the bunker that splits the fairway into two distinct portions.
 Favoring the left side fairway may be a better option as it runs all the way up to the green providing a bent-grass collection area left of the green.
 The more conservative player might want to lay up straight ahead taking the bunkers out of play in order to have a full swing into the green.
 The green exhibits some minor contours that will allow some aggressive putts.
 Back pin position can be tricky though.